Routific Competitors: 10 Alternatives for Your Delivery Route Planning

 Circuit for Teams pricing

-Circuit for Teams has three plans to choose from, Essentials, Standard, and Pro
+Circuit for Teams has three plans: Essentials, Standard, and Pro.

 Plan pricing and features

-Each plan costs a monthly flat fee which covers:
+Each plan has a monthly flat fee covering:

 - A range of features depending on your chosen plan